Archive 22

 Bio C. Haeberly

-Céline Haeberly is a Chinese-adopted photographer raised by American-Italian and Swiss mathematicians living in Orange County.
-Raised in Connecticut, educated in New York City and Paris followed by a gap year in Thailand, Céline’s practice and imagery are a direct reflection of her diverse curiosities, international background, and travels.
-Her recent work explores the idea of migration, human’s relationship with nature, connection, and identity.
+Céline Haeberly is a Chinese-adopted photographer raised by American-Italian and Swiss mathematicians living in California, United States.
+Raised in rural Connecticut, educated in New York City and Paris followed by teaching in Thailand, Céline’s practice and imagery are a direct reflection of her diverse curiosities, international background, immersive travel, and the influences of changing environments.
+Her recent work explores themes of human’s relationship with nature, migration, connection, and identity.

 Céline has expanded her photography practice to include art-focused conservation projects.
 Selected exhibitions include group and solo shows in Hannover, Germany and Ensenada, Mexico.
 In 2024, Céline was selected by Cristina Mittermeier for the Dos Mares Gala and Photography Auction and FOMARES League of Conservation Photographers.
 In her past life, she was the Lead Staff Photographer for ASICS Digital and Global Marketing.